smiling healthcare professional.

 Dental assistants aren’t necessarily required to be licensed to work, but some states do require they be certified.
 To become certified, they’ll need to sit for and pass the National Entry Level Dental Assistant (NELDA) exam from the Dental Assisting National Board (DANB).

-How much does a dental assistant make an hour vs how much does a dental hygienist make an hour?
+How much a dental assistant makes an hour vs how much a dental hygienist makes an hour?

 Can a dental assistant clean teeth?